 My 10:45 alarm wakes me up, and I walk to my 11:00 class.
 One thing about being a student-athlete is that you need to have the grades to be able to compete.
-My coaches are always on us about performing well in the classroom, and it is expected that we work hard in the classroom in addition to on the court.
+My coaches are always on us about performing well in the classroom.
 After my 80 minute class, I stop at the cafe to get a quick snack— a cup of cheese and grapes— before heading off to my next class at 12:30.
 After that 80 minute class, I head to the dining hall at 1:50 to grab a quick lunch with my friends.
 At Northwestern, there are always athletes in the dining hall, so I usually go and sit with a group of them as I enjoy my food and daydream about my next nap.

 After lunch around 2:10, I head back to Patten to get ready for practice at 2:30.
-I quickly change, stretch and see the trainer, and get a few shots up before practice begins.
+I quickly change, stretch, and see the trainer and get a few shots up before training begins.
 For the next hour, we have individual workouts, so myself and three other guards on our team work out with the wing position coach.
-We go through a whole series of drills— ball handling, shooting, and footwork— to strengthen our skills.
+We go through a whole series of drills— ball-handling, shooting, and footwork— to strengthen our skills.
 During every workout, our coaches push us to get better, and they also expect us to push one another because that is how we get better as a team and become more successful.
 Then after practice, we typically stay to get up a few more shots.

 Posted on July 5, 2018 in Life of a College Athlete